jgrantL/NO2-profiles-ML/README.md

 ## Acknowledgement

 I would like to thank Dr. Cohen for the incredibly opportunity to take this project and make it my own.
-I appreciate the consistent feedback and support Dr. Cohen has provided over the last 8 months.
+I appreciate the consistent feedback and support Dr. Cohen has provided over the last 8 months, including a paid internship over summer 2020.

 I would also like to thank two of Dr. Cohen's graduate students: Hannah Kennagy and Qindan Zhu.
 These ladies were instrumental in moving this project forward by consistently providing support and loads of mentorship.
 I would not have enjoyed my experience as much as I did if I didn't have Hannah and Qindan by my side.